West Coast Comedy Festival 2026

 Don't miss your chance of a day full of laughter and grab your early-bird ticket today.

-Announcing Our Local Comedians
+Announcing Our Local Comedian

 Cumbria’s comedy scene is bursting with sharp minds, big personalities, and stories you won’t hear anywhere else, and our next festival acts prove exactly that.